-Years of conflict, violence, displacement and compromised livelihoods have led to more than 7 million South Sudanese – about two thirds of the population – being dependent on humanitarian aid and protection in 2022, while an estimated 8,4 million will likely experience severe food insecurity this year.
+Years of conflict, violence, displacement and compromised livelihoods have led to more than 8,9 million South Sudanese – about two thirds of the population – being dependent on humanitarian aid and protection in 2022, while an estimated 8,4 million will likely experience severe food insecurity this year.

-South Sudan has extremely good soil and a climate well-suited to agriculture.
+South Sudan has extremely good soil and a climate that should be well-suited to agriculture.
 Over 90% of the population depends on the land and other natural resources as their source of income.
 Conflict, however, has made it difficult to make use of this potential.
-Acts of war have destroyed crops and people have been driven to flight without the possibility of cultivating the land or securing future harvests while lacking ownership and administrative policies have led to the takeover of increasingly large areas by warlords, corrupt local authorities, various ethnic groups and large international investors at the expense of the local population.
+Acts of war have destroyed crops and people have been driven to flight without the possibility of cultivating the land or securing future harvests, while lack of clear land ownership and lenient administrative policies have led to the takeover of increasingly large areas by warlords, corrupt local authorities, various ethnic groups and large international investors at the expense of the local population.
 Over 80% of the population now lives below the poverty threshold.

-Norwegian People’s Aid works with almost 40 partners under the civil society programme, the work of which is broadly divided into four different areas:
+Norwegian People’s Aid works with 28 partners under the civil society programme, the work of which is broadly divided into four different areas:

-- Conflicts over rights to land and natural resources often occur in settings impacted by urbanisation and internal displacement.
-Our partners do what they can to mediate in such conflicts and help local communities protect their rights.
+- Conflicts over rights to land and natural resources often occur in settings impacted by urbanization and internal displacement.
+NPA partners do what they can to mediate in such conflicts and help local communities protect their rights.

-- Freedom of expression and media issues are important to those of our partners who work closely with various radio stations in order to spread information about dialogue, peace and reconciliation, provide training to journalists and to pressure the authorities into releasing journalists that have been imprisoned.
+- Freedom of expression and media issues are important to partners who work closely with various radio stations in order to spread information about dialogue, peace and reconciliation and provide training to journalists.

 - Violence against women is a widespread problem in South Sudan.
-Many of our partners work to strengthen women’s rights by mobilising women’s groups, strengthening legal protection for women and holding public awareness campaigns
+Many of NPA partners work to strengthen women’s rights by mobilizing women’s groups, strengthening legal protection for women and holding public awareness campaigns.

 - NPA also supports young adults who promote non-violent conflict resolution.
 Means to this end include art and performances that encourage peace and reconciliation.